-No, you do not need a dedicated server, A KMS host is a light weight service, and you may co-host an Office and Windows KMS host.
+No, you do not need a dedicated server; a KMS host is a lightweight service, and you can co-host an Office and Windows KMS host.
 However, only Windows Server 2003, Windows 7 volume editions, and Windows Server 2008 R2 are supported as Office KMS hosts.

 The KMS and MAK activation processes for Office 2013 are basically the same as they were for Office 2010, except that the Office 2013 KMS host is not supported on Windows Server 2003.
 The Office 2013 KMS host is supported on Windows Server 2008 R2, Windows 7 VL edition, Windows 8 VL edition, and Windows Server 2012.